 The S2C Prodigy Multi-Debug Module is an innovative debug solution for FPGA prototyping.
-It has the ability to run deep-trace debugging on multiple FPGAs simultaneously.
-It can trace up-to 32K signals per FPGA in 8 groups of 4K signals each without re-compiling, and can store 8GB of waveform data without consuming user memories.
+The S2C multi-debug has the ability to run deep-trace debugging on multiple FPGAs simultaneously.
+Multi-FPGA Debugging can trace up-to 32K signals per FPGA in 8 groups of 4K signals each without re-compiling, and can store 8GB of waveform data without consuming user memories.

 Debug across up to 8 FPGAs simultaneously using a single logic analyzer

 Faster sampling rate of up to 125MHz

 Trace up to 2K probes per FPGA and support 8 sample groups

 Easy get the value of any internal DFF/BRAM